Andrew Gaze

 COACHING HISTORY

-Like his father Lindsey, Andrew also had a crack at coaching after this playing days.
-On 2 April 2016, Gaze was appointed head coach of the Sydney Kings on a three-year deal, joining a revitalised franchise with a new general manager, a new owner and new home venue.
+On 2 April 2016, Gaze was appointed head coach of the Sydney Kings on a three-year deal.
+The Kings, under new management with a revamped structure, were looking to revitalize their franchise with a new general manager, a new owner, and a new home venue.
+Gaze’s appointment came as part of this fresh start for the team.

-In June 2017, Gaze joined the Indiana Pacers as a member of their coaching staff for the Orlando Summer League.
+In June 2017, Gaze joined the Indiana Pacers coaching staff for the Orlando Summer League, further expanding his basketball expertise and gaining valuable experience at the NBA level.

 Related